 Businesses can agree in writing that the CGA doesn't apply if personal or household services are bought for business use, eg carpet cleaning in a shop.

 Your rights when buying services

 All consumer services must be:

-- fit for any particular purpose that you’ve told the service provider about
+Fit for a particular purpose you told the seller about

-- carried out within a reasonable time if you haven’t agreed the time for completing the work
+Carried out within a reasonable time if no timeframe agreed

 Consumer guarantees for gas and electricity services